tannercollin/sharenote-py/README.md

 ### Backup

-You should back up the `static/` directory where the notes are so that links don't break if you have to set this all back up.
+You should back up the `static/` directory where the notes are so that links don't break if you have to set this all up again.

 ## Docker Installation